 Place Order

 Submit a new order over the authenticated WebSocket connection.
 The response confirms LTP has accepted the order.
-The order then goes through state changes (NEWOPENFILLED / CANCELLED) which are delivered via the Orders push channel.
+The order then goes through state changes (NEWOPENPARTIALLY_FILLEDFILLED / CANCELLED) which are delivered via the Orders push channel.

 Rate limit: 1200 requests per 60 seconds